anand-imcm/proteomics-ML-workflow/README.md

 > [!WARNING]
 > This project is under development and is not ready for production use.

+## Introduction

+This cloud-based platform integrates key algorithms, including Principal Component Analysis (PCA), Kernel PCA (KPCA), Partial Least Squares (PLS), t-SNE, and UMAP, for robust pre-processing, visualization, and dimensionality reduction.
+Incorporating state-of-the-art machine learning and deep learning methods, such as Multilayer Perceptron (MLP), Random Forest (RF), Support Vector Machine (SVM), PLS Discriminant Analysis (PLSDA), XGBoost, K-Nearest Neighbors (KNN), and Variational Autoencoder (VAE-MLP) etc., the workflow ensures comprehensive data analysis.
+SHapley Additive exPlanations (SHAP) are used to quantify the significance of identified proteins, enhancing the interpretability of results.
+Functional enrichment and protein-protein interaction (PPI) network analyses are performed, focusing on visualization, to facilitate understanding of disease mechanisms.
+This workflow advances the early diagnosis and treatment of neurodegenerative diseases by enabling the efficient identification of critical biomarkers.

 ## Workflow Steps

-- **Preprocessing** : By default, Z-score normalization is applied to the input data.
+- **Preprocessing** : By default, Z-score standardisation is applied to the input data.
 Optionally, users can choose to apply dimensionality reduction to the dataset.
+Display scatter plots for every two dimensions based on the selected number of output dimensions.
 The available methods include:
-  - `PCA` (Principal Component Analysis)
+  - `PCA` (Principal Component Analysis for linear data)
   - `UMAP` (Uniform Manifold Approximation and Projection)
   - `t-SNE` (t-Distributed Stochastic Neighbor Embedding)
-  - `KPCA` (Kernel Principal Component Analysis)
+  - `KPCA` (Kernel Principal Component Analysis for non-linear data)
   - `PLS` (Partial Least Squares)

-- **Classification** : This step applies the machine learning models to the standardized data and generates predictions, plots, and other relevant evaluation metrics for all the models.
+- **Classification** : This step applies the machine learning models to the standardized data and generates a confusion matrix, ROC plots for all classes and averages, and other relevant evaluation metrics (Accuracy, F1, sensitivity, specificity) for all the models.
 The available algorithms are as follows:
   - `KNN` (K-Nearest Neighbors)
   - `RF` (Random Forest)
   - `NN` (Neural Network)